mattlean/lean-js-app-starter/README.md

 ### 👩‍💻 Helpful Features for Development
 #### Automatic Reloading & Hot Loading
 No need to manually refresh, rebuild, and rerun your apps during development.
 Let a script automate all of that for you so you can see your changes as soon as possible.
 When coding with React, take advantage of hot loading so you can tweak components in real-time without refreshing and losing state.

 #### Improved Debugging

-Tools, plugins, and scripts like Redux DevTools, Devtron, and many others are already setup for you to make debugging easier.
+Plugins, source maps, scripts, and tools like Redux DevTools, Devtron, and many others are already setup for you to make debugging easier.

 #### Server-Side Rendering Support
 Render React components on the server and neatly integrate your browser and Node.js codebases together.

 ### 🏛️ Build For Production
 Create a production ready build with one simple command.

 ### 🔧 Fully Customizable